-When actively trapping wild horses, the trap would be staffed or checked daily by either BLM personnel or authorized contractor staff.
+When actively trapping wild horses, the trap would be staffed or checked on a daily basis by either BLM personnel or authorized contractor staff.
 Horses would be either removed immediately or fed and watered for up to several days prior to transport to a holding facility.
 Existing roads would be used to access the trap sites.